 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services In-network and Out-of-network: OTC Plus (continued) Examples of covered over-the-counter items include: Toothpaste Eye drops Nasal spray Vitamins Cough drops Pain relievers Allergy medication Antacids First aid items 1.
-Shop in-store for OTC or food items at Meijer, Kroger, Family Dollar, CVS, Walgreens, Walmart and other participating store locations stores near you.
-Order your OTC items online.
+Convices that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Over-the-counter (OTC) items (continued) There are four ways you can use your Priority Health Medicare OTC card to buy health items: Order Online.
 View and purchase products online anytime at PriorityHealth.com/OTC.
-Call for OTC delivery.
+Shop in-store.
+Shop at Meijer, Kroger, Family Dollar, CVS, Walgreens, Walmart and other participating store locations near you.
+Call for delivery.
 Call 800.688.1838 (TTY 711) Monday through Friday 8 a.m. to 11 p.m. or Saturday and Sunday 8 a.m. to 8 p.m.
 EST to place an order after reviewing the items in your OTC catalog.
 Have your product names, OTC benefit card number, and shipping information available.
-4. OTC mail order.
+OTC mail order.
 Use your OTC mail order delivery form (included in catalog packet) to place an order via mail.
-Your unused OTC Plus allowance does not rollover.
-Funds expire at the end of each month.
+Your unused OTC allowance does not rollover.
+Funds expire at the end of each quarter on March 31 st , June 30 th , September 30 th , and December 31 st .
 For more program details, or to place an order, visit PriorityHealth.com/OTC , the OTC-Anywhere mobile app or call 800.688.1838 (TTY 711).

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services In-network and Out-of-network: Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Services that are covered for you What you must pay when you get these services In-network: Out-of-network: Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
 Call our Behavioral Health department at 800.673.8043 with questions.
-Prior authorization may apply, see page 52 for more information. \$55 per day for Medicare-covered partial hospitalization and intensive outpatient services.
+Prior authorization may apply, see page 54 for more information. \$55 per day for Medicare-covered partial hospitalization and intensive outpatient services.
+40% for Medicare-covered partial hospitalization and intensive outpatient services.